Free elevator / lift quarterly service procedure

 Preview the template

-What is an elevator quarterly service?
+What is a elevator / lift quarterly service procedure?

 An elevator quarterly service is a routine preventive maintenance procedure performed every three months on traction and hydraulic elevators (lifts).
 It is the baseline scheduled service interval for most commercial and residential elevators and is designed to identify wear, faults and safety issues before they lead to breakdowns or entrapments.
 The procedure covers mechanical components (doors, guide rails, sheaves, ropes), safety systems (emergency phone, fire recall, emergency lighting), the controller (fault log, relays, contactors) and the pit (buffers, sump pump, cleanliness).
 Unlike a monthly call-back check (which focuses on specific complaints), the quarterly service is a systematic inspection of all major systems.
 It is typically performed by a licensed elevator technician with the car on inspection mode.